 - Does not penetrate past the stratum corneum — studies using Franz diffusion cells show negligible absorption into living tissue

-- Non-carcinogenic, non-mutagenic, and non-toxic at the concentrations used in spray tan solutions (typically 1–15%)
+- Non-carcinogenic, non-mutagenic, and non-toxic at the concentrations used in spray tan solutions (typically 5–20% in professional formulas — the bottle I use is 16% DHA)

 - Reviewed and confirmed safe by the Cosmetic Ingredient Review Expert Panel